The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Vermont, US

 English

-Deborah Black is a Neurologist in Berlin, Vermont.
+Deborah Black is a Neurologist practicing medicine in Berlin, Vermont.
 Dr. Black is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, and Spinocerebellar Ataxia Type 1.
+She is also highly rated in 56 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, and Spinocerebellar Ataxia Type 11.

 Experienced in Opsoclonus-Myoclonus Syndrome